Tommy Lasorda: Personal life and death

 On June 3, 2012, at age 84, Lasorda was hospitalized in New York City after suffering a heart attack which was not considered very serious.
 On November 8, 2020, Lasorda was hospitalized for heart problems and reported to be "in serious condition" in intensive care.
 The Dodgers did not make the announcement public about his hospitalization until a week later.
-On December 1, 2020, Lasorda was taken out of the intensive care unit as his condition continued to improve.
-After being released from the hospital, he entered sudden cardiac arrest at his home two days later on January 7, 2021, was rushed back to the hospital, and was pronounced dead that night.
-He was 93.
+On December 1, 2020, Lasorda was moved out of intensive care as his condition improved.
+After being released from the hospital, he went into sudden cardiac arrest at his home two days later on January 7, 2021.
+He was rushed back to the hospital, where he died that night at the age of 93.
 Numerous buildings in Los Angeles were illuminated in blue in tribute to Lasorda, including City Hall, Staples Center, and Banc of California Stadium; at Dodger Stadium, flags were flown at half-staff.
+He was buried at Rose Hills Memorial Park alongside his son, Tom Jr.

-On September 21, 2021, the Dodgers announced on Twitter the death of Lasorda's widow, Jo, age 91.
+On September 21, 2021, the Dodgers announced on Twitter the death of Lasorda's widow, Jo, at age 91.

+In March 2023, a stretch of the Interstate 5 was named in his honor as "Tommy Lasorda Dodger Legend Memorial Highway," located in his former residence of Fullerton between Lincoln Avenue and Ball Road.